Memorial recovers from collapse, beats PNG 38-32 on overtime TD strike - Port Arthur News

 Bost finished with five total touchdowns as well with 125 yards passing and 57 yards on the ground.

-The Titans dominated on the ground 341 yards on 36 carries.
+The Titans dominated on the ground: 341 yards on 36 carries.

 Up next, the Titans travel to Mont Belvieu to take on Barbers Hill, while the Indians travel to Beaumont to take on United.